Avokadoen/ecez/README.md

 You can have multiple queries in a single system, and have systems with only query parameters.

-Both SharedState and EventArgument can be mutable by using a pointer
+EventArgument can be mutable by using a pointer

 ### System return values